What Does it Take to Be a Network and Computer Systems Administrator?

 Featured schools near , edit

-What a Network & Computer Systems Administrator Should Know
+Things a Network & Computer Systems Administrator Should Know How to Do

-These are the skills Network and Computer Systems Administrators say are the most useful in their careers:
+When polled, Network and Computer Systems Administrators say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.